germal/OpenCVB/README.md

 The “PrepareTree.bat” script will download OpenCV, librealsense, and Kinect4Azure from their respective GitHub locations and install them in the OpenCVB tree.
-In addition, the script will run the CMake commands that setup OpenCV, librealsense, and Kinect4Azure.
+In addition, the script will run the CMake commands that setup OpenCV, librealsense, and Kinect4Azure for OpenCVB’s use.
 The script will then open Visual Studio for each solution file.
 Build the Debug and Release versions of each with the “Build/Batch Build” Visual Studio menu entry.
 The download and CMake steps take about 20 minutes depending on the speed of the network connection.
 The Visual Studio builds should take about an hour depending on the speed of the machine.

 After all the packages have been built, then there is one environmental variable that needs to be set and it will depend on which version of OpenCV was just downloaded and built.

--   Environmental variable “OpenCV_Version” should be set to 420
+-   Environmental variable “OpenCV_Version” should be set to 430

-The currently available OpenCV download is 4.20 so setting OpenCV_Version to 420 reflects that but note that OpenCV is updated several times a year and the environmental variable may need to be updated.
+The currently available OpenCV download is 4.30 so setting OpenCV_Version to 430 reflects that but note that OpenCV is updated several times a year and the environmental variable may need to be updated.